Body and soul: the drive to breathe new life into NZ forests

 “This, in essence, is what the Trust is about,” Pete explained.
 “We’re breaking new ground in the field of large-scale regeneration and restoration of privately-owned forest land – all with a view to restoring its soul.
 Its lifeforce.”

 As the helicopter veers towards home I’m struck by the immensity of this challenge.
-But with socially-aware benefactors like Simon Hall and dedicated, pioneering men and women of worth like Pete Shaw and his team, the future of collaborative, research-based, privately-funded conservation in this country is in good hands.
+But with socially-aware private conservation initiatives like the Trust and dedicated, pioneering men and women of worth like Pete Shaw and his team, the future of collaborative, research-based, privately-funded conservation in this country is in good hands.